23rd Edition - Support

 CD-ROM Supplemental Files Directory - a searchable PDF list of articles and other documents provided with the Antenna Book on CD-ROM.

 Project Directory - a PDF list of projects in the Antenna Book, sorted by project type.

 Radio Mathematics - a compilation of math basics and online resources in case help is needed with math encountered in the Antenna Book.
 (Also included on the CD-ROM)

 ARRL antenna modeling files for the ARRL Antenna Book - the set of EZNEC modeling files represent many of the antennas discussed in the Antenna Book.
 The models are grouped in folders named for the type of antenna they represent.
 A complete description of the files is included on this README.TXT file which is duplicated on the book's CD-ROM.
 The models include the new high-performance VHF/UHF Yagi designs by GØKSC created for this edition of the Antenna Book and discussed in Chapter 15.
 The GØKSC models require EZNEC/PRO4 for accurate reproduction of the radiation pattern, gain, and other specifications.

-Note that the K1FO VHF/UHF Yagi designs from previous editions are provided as a PDF document on the book's CD-ROM.
+K1FO VHF/UHF Yagi designs from previous editions are provided as a PDF document on the book's CD-ROM.

 Broadband wire antenna design for 160 through 40 meters - the following links to downloadable articles and online resources provide additional ideas for broadbanding wire antennas on the MF and lower-HF bands.